-Asia stocks rally, Fed launches limitless QE against economic reality
+Asia stocks rebound, Fed pits endless QE against economic reality

 “This open-ended and massively stepped-up program of QE is a very clear signal that the Fed will do all that is needed to maintain the integrity and liquidity of the Treasury market, key asset-backed markets and other core markets,” said David de Garis, a director of economics at NAB.

-“COVID-19 developments remain the wild card, as is the development of government policies to support cash flow and the economy.”

-The Fed’s package helped calm nerves in bond markets where yields on two-year Treasuries hit their lowest sine 2013, while 10-year yields dropped back sharply to 0.77% US10YT=RR.
+The Fed’s package helped calm nerves in bond markets where yields on two-year Treasuries hit their lowest since 2013, while 10-year yields dropped back to 0.79%.

-Yet analysts fear it will do little to offset the near-term economic damage done by mass lockdowns and layoffs.
+Analysts cautioned it would do little to offset the near-term economic damage done by mass lockdowns and layoffs.

 Speculation is mounting data due on Thursday will show U.S. jobless claims rose an eye-watering 1 million last week, with forecasts ranging as high as 4 million.

-Goldman Sachs warned the U.S. economic growth could contract by 24% in the second quarter, two-and-a-half times as large as the previous postwar record.
+Goldman Sachs warned the U.S. economy growth could contract by 24% in the second quarter, two-and-a-half times the pace of the previous postwar record.

 A range of flash surveys on European and U.S. manufacturing for March are due later on Tuesday and are expected to show deep declines into recessionary territory.

-Note: (This story has been refiled to clarify Goldman Sachs forecast refers to output in paragraph 11)